Search Site

 Please note that this transcript was auto-generated.
 We apologize for any minor errors in spelling or grammar.

 After all, anything that you can save now is money.
-You won’t have to borrow and repay later with interest.
+You won’t have to borrow and repay later.
+With interest.
 Myth two, if you save too much, you won’t get any financial aid.
 This is false.
 The biggest factor in calculating your eligibility for financial aid is your annual income, not parent assets such as savings.